fusionfabric/open-api-standard/Customization.md

 The following guidelines show how the custom fields are defined in the APIs:
 - The `custom-fields` field defines the `additionalProperties` keyword as an object which supports both simple and complex additional properties
 - The custom field names, e.g. `rating`, `contact`, `email`, `phone_number`, are NOT defined in the API because they are dynamic fields which vary by Bank
-- The custom field names, e.g. `phone_number`, do NOT need to adhere to Finastra API field naming standards because they are not explicitly defined in the API, rather they are defined externally e.g. in the Core backend
+- The custom field names, e.g. `phone_number`, do NOT need to adhere to API field naming standards because they are not explicitly defined in the API, rather they are defined externally e.g. in the Core backend
 - For further details of the `additionalProperties` keyword see [JSON schema](https://json-schema.org/understanding-json-schema/reference/object.html#id2)

 The following example shows a sample resource API definition for `custom-fields`: